Legal - Compatible

 There's a small chance that the fire alarm manufacturer or sounder manufacturer has had it tested and listed.
 To find out for sure, you have to contact both manufacturer's technical service departments and find out.

-Practical - Legal - Compliant
+Practical - Legal - Compatible

-If this is being used for a NAC circuit (Notification Appliance Circuit), all horns, strobes, speakers, etc. have to be listed by the testing laboratory as being compliant; or not having been tested, you don't know if the combination will work.
+If this is being used for a NAC circuit (Notification Appliance Circuit), all horns, strobes, speakers, etc. have to be listed by the testing laboratory as being Compatible; or not having been tested, you don't know if the combination will work.

 Some of the problems involved the synchronization methods used for the various NAC systems.
 Each manufacturer has a different method of synchronization.
 It never works to use a device that is not properly synchronized using the method that the panel sends out.

 Short of being Compatible, there are technical aspects.

 The power supply of the panel uses the word "Regulated".
 Usually, the words 24 volts regulated means that no matter what happens to the utility voltage, the output will stay at 24 volts.
 But the specifications aren't complete enough to know for sure if that is what the manufacturer really means.

 Both UL and FM have their stamps on the sheet, but there isn't enough information on the sheet to know if the panel will power the sounders properly.

 The power supply does not say that the DC voltage for the sounder is polarized.

 All fire alarm horns are polarized so when they are turned off, they will not use any electrical current while the NAC circuit is being wire-supervised.
 Then, when the voltage on the NAC is reversed to sound the alarm, the sounder will sound off.